-ALL's assets held for investment are mainly driven by the insurance businesses (insurance assets), and mainly invested in debt instruments.
+ALL's assets held for investment are mainly driven by the insurance businesses (insurance assets), and mainly invested in debt instruments and short-term cash deposit.

 The following table provides an overview of the asset allocation at market value within the investment portfolio.